petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/getting-started.md

 + Pair the Device:

-    Follow the instructions provided in the app to **[pair your Petority device](/docs/petority/devices/device-pairing)** with your account.
+    Follow the instructions in the app to **[pair your Petority device](/docs/petority/devices/device-pairing)** with your account.

 + Charge the Device:

-    If your device needs [charging](/docs/devices/battery-charging/battery-charging), make sure to do so **using the provided charger and cable**.
-This will ensure that your device has sufficient power for tracking.
+    If your device needs [charging](/docs/devices/battery-charging/battery-charging), **use the provided charger and cable** to ensure that your device has sufficient power for tracking.

 + Configure Settings:

-    Inside the app, you can configure various settings for your device.
-This might include **[setting up geofences](/docs/petority/features/fence#set-up-a-fence)**, adjusting [notification](/docs/petority/notification/enable-nitif) preferences, and customizing activity [tracking](/docs/petority/general-setting/refresh-rates).
+    Inside the app, you can configure various settings for your device including **[setting up fences](/docs/petority/features/fence#set-up-a-fence)**, adjusting [notification](/docs/petority/notification/enable-nitif) preferences, and customizing activity [tracking](/docs/petority/general-setting/refresh-rates).

 + Monitor Location and Health:

     Once your device is paired and set up, you can use the app to [monitor your pet's location](/docs/petority/features/live-tracking) and [health data](/docs/petority/features/health-monitoring).
-You'll be able to see where your pet has been and keep an eye on their heart rate and activity levels.
+You'll be able to see where your pet has been and monitor their heart rate and activity levels.

 + Set Up Notifications

-    Customize the [notification settings](/docs/petority/general-setting/notification) to receive [alerts](/docs/petority/notification/type) when your pet leaves a designated area (geofence), or if there are any changes in their health metrics.
+    Customize the [notification settings](/docs/petority/general-setting/notification) to receive [alerts](/docs/petority/notification/type) when your pet leaves a designate area (fence) or if there are any changes in their health.

 + Explore Features: